Tensor Eigenvalue Complementarity Problems: Introduction

 First, we study properties of generalized eigenvalues of tensor pairs.
 For nonsingular tensor pairs, it is known that the number of eigenvalues is finite (cf.~\cite{DingWei15}).
 For generic tensors, we show a further new result: for each eigenvalue, there is a unique eigenvector, up to scaling.
 Thus, the number of normalized eigenvectors is also finite.
 Similarly, for generic tensors, we can also show that the number of C-eigenvalues and C-eigenvectors (up to scaling) are finite.
 These results are given in Section~\ref{sc:pro:teig}.

 Second, we show how to solve tensor eigenvalue complementarity problems when the tensor $\mB$ is strictly copositive (i.e., $\mB x^m >0$ for all $ x \in \mathbb{R}_+^n \setminus \{0\}$).
 For such cases, the complementarity eigenvectors can be normalized such that $\mB x^m = 1$.
 Then, we formulate the problem as constrained polynomial optimization.
 The complementarity eigenvalues can be computed sequentially, from the smallest to the biggest.
 Each of them can be solved by a sequence of semidefinite relaxations.
-We prove that such sequence has finite convergence, for general tensors.
+We prove that such sequence has finite convergence for generic tensors, subject to that $\mB$ is strictly copositive.
 This will be shown in Section~\ref{sect:cop}.

-Third, we study how to solve general tensor eigenvalue complementarity problems.
-When $\mB$ is general (e.g., not copositive), a C-eigenvector $x$ may not be normalized as $\mB x^m = 1$.
+Third, we study how to solve tensor eigenvalue complementarity problems when $\mB$ is not not copositive.
+For such tensors, a C-eigenvector $x$ may not be normalized as $\mB x^m = 1$.
 Thus, we formulate TEiCPs as polynomial optimization in a different way.
 By a randomization process, the complementarity eigenvectors are classified in two cases.
 For each case, the TEiCP is equivalently formulated as a polynomial optimization problem.
 The C-eigenvectors can be computed in order, by choosing a randomly chosen objective.
 Each of them can be computed by a sequence of semidefinite relaxations.
-For general tensors, we show that it converges in finitely many steps.
+For generic tensors, we show that it converges in finitely many steps.
 The results are shown in Section~\ref{sc:gTEiCP}.

 In Section~\ref{sc:numexp}, we present numerical experiments for solving tensor eigenvalue complementarity problems.
 Some preliminaries in polynomial optimization and moment problems are given in Section~\ref{sc:prelim}.